oldham123/cfa_level_iii/_readings/Reading 2 Guidance for the Standards.md

     - Gather client information at the beginning of the relationship in the form of an IPS
     - Consider needs and circumstances, to determine a risk tolerance
     - Consider the suitability of leverage
+    - If there is a change in circumstances that might merit a change to the IPS, trading according to the existing IPS should continue until changes are agreed
     - Managers should not act on unsolicited trade requests from clients for unsuitable investments before discussing with the client why it is unsuitable
       - If the effect on risk/return profile is minimal, follow firm policy with regards to unsuitable trades
       - The client must acknowledge the discussion